areski/freeswitch_realtime/README.md

-# fs_channels_influxdb
+# FreeSWITCH channels Influxdb

-collect and push channels information from FreeSWITCH Sqlite to InfluxDB
+Collect and push channels information from FreeSWITCH Sqlite to InfluxDB